opral/monorepo/inlang/source-code/paraglide/paraglide-js-adapter-next/README.md

 > We discourage using the `Intl.Locale` API for text-direction as that's still poorly supported

-## (legacy) Setup With the Pages Router
+## (Legacy) Setup With the Pages Router

 The Pages router already comes with [i18n support out of the box](https://nextjs.org/docs/advanced-features/i18n-routing).
-Thus, Paraglide doesn't need to provide it's own routing.
+Thus, Paraglide doesn't need to provide routing.
 All the Adapter does in the Pages router is react to the language change.

 Add an `i18n` object to your `next.config.js` file.
 In it, specify the locales you want to support and the default locale.
 Make sure these match the ones in your `project.inlang/settings.json` file.